Other people suck.

 In other words, your unique frame of reference defines what result you’ll get when observing physical phenomena.
 But here’s another way to think about relativity, which is less about confusing physics and more about real life…

 You’re sitting at dinner with a friend.
 Your glass is on the right side of your plate.
 From her perspective, though, it’s the exact opposite.
 Clear enough, everybody knows that.
 Then you tell your friend about some stupid thing your stupid boss did.
-But rather than supporting you, she starts to defend your boss.
+But rather than supporting you, she defends your boss.
 Wait a minute!
 She’s supposed to be your friend, why can’t she just agree with you?

 Turns out this relativity thing is true of everything in the universe.
 As Einstein pointed out in the realm of physics, there’s not just one reality, there are infinite possibilities for multiple realities.
 The same is true in our personal lives and struggles.